 Darts over recent years has seen an influx of accessory items designed to help improve your darting performance.

-Dart point sharpeners a handy thing to have amongst your accessories however personally I prefer a large sharpening stone not the mini pocket sharpener as shown.
+Dart point sharpeners are a handy thing to have amongst your accessories however personally I prefer a large sharpening stone, not the mini pocket sharpener as shown.

 Trident point defectors are designed to go over your dart point.
-They are pushed to the base of the point adjacent to your dart barrel and these can mean the difference between your dart hitting the dart of another dart and falling to the ground or deflecting and hitting the board.
-A personal choice here because some players use them others don’t.
+They are pushed to the base of the point adjacent to your dart barrel.
+The defectors help the dart violently deflecting off another dart and either falling to the ground or deflecting sharply into the wrong area of the board.
+These areas a personal choice accessory, some players don’t use them and some players use dart points that have the deflector built-in.

 Spare Soft-tips, you will need these if you play soft-tip darts.
 They come in a few sizes small med and large again personal preference.